icon-project/icon-sdk-python/README.md

 - to : The wallet address to receive coin or SCORE address  to receive a transaction
 - step_limit : The maximum step value for processing a transaction
 - nid : Network ID
-- nonce : A random integer for transaction hash prevention
+- nonce :  An arbitrary number used to prevent transaction hash collision
 - method : Methods in the SCORE
 - params : Parameters passed on the SCORE methods (optional)
 - Build : Returns a call transaction object